denten-books/plain-text/main.md

 reproduced Vermeers (which no doubt occupy this world in the form of postcards, posters, and photographs), text is text.
 It lies before us in glorious flatness, as thick as a sheet of paper.
 Paint layers.
 Paint layers.
 Reading for depth vs. reading for surface.
 But what is depth.
-It is the the depth of dicourse, which attaches to the text in the process of interpretation.
+It is the depth of discourse, which attaches to the text in the process of interpretation.

 Text as I have already began to define it Chapter One, is a digital mode of representation, defined, at least in part, by a relative lack of "stickiness"